Towards Interpreting Visual Information Processing in Vision-Language Models: Investigating visual information processing

 Overall, it is surprising that the logit lens work on VLMs!
 This technique works on auto-regressive LLMs because they are \textit{pretrained on next-token prediction}, meaning their activations will be iteratively refined towards the unembedding of the predicted next token.
 However, VLMs are merely fine-tuned on multimodal tasks.
 The effectiveness of the logit lens here suggests that the hypothesis that transformers build predictions by promoting concepts in vocabulary space \citep{geva2022transformer} may generalise to VLMs, even when only fine-tuned on multimodal tasks.

+\textbf{Testing Other Models.} We extended our logit lens analysis to Qwen2VL-2B to verify if these findings generalize beyond the LLaVA family.
+Following the same methodology, we analyzed 253 COCO validation images and found that in the best-performing layer, an average of 6.5\% of the visual tokens map to the correct object class token.
+The best-performing layer occurs at layer 25.1 (out of 29 layers), confirming the middle-to-late layer pattern observed in LLaVA (Figure~\ref{fig:qwen-correspondence}).
+Interestingly, Qwen2VL shows non-zero correspondence even in early layers, possibly due to its cross-attention adapter providing better initial mapping compared to LLaVA's simpler MLP adapter.
+Both models demonstrate increasingly aligned token representations with object tokens in later layers, suggesting this refinement pattern is a general property of adapter-style VLMs.

-\textbf{Case Study: Global Features.} We sometimes find global-level features appearing in unexpected places, such numbers seemingly counting apples in background tokens (Figure \ref{fig:logit-lens-apple}).
-When we tried ablating these specific visual tokens, the model's description remained largely unchanged.
-Interestingly, the numbers persisted in some token positions in the logit lens even after ablation.
-These findings suggest that the global features revealed by the logit lens could be artifacts of the language model's processing rather than direct information from the visual tokens.
-We hypothesise this to be one of the reasons as to why VLMs based on CLIP often have worse performance on image classification tasks than CLIP itself \citep{zhang2024visually}.
+\textbf{Case Study: Global Features.} We sometimes find global-level features, such as numbers possibly referring to object counts, appearing in unexpected background tokens (Figure \ref{fig:logit-lens-apple}).
+Ablating these specific tokens doesn't change the model's description, and the numbers persist in the logit lens even after ablation.
+This suggests these global features may be artifacts of the language model's processing rather than direct information from visual tokens—potentially explaining why CLIP-based VLMs often underperform CLIP itself on classification tasks \citep{zhang2024visually}.

 \textbf{Potential Applications}.
 This may be useful for getting coarse segmentation maps for little to no extra computation, which could lead to downstream applications.
 For example, \citet{liu2024payingattentionimagetrainingfree} suggests to adjust the attention weights towards the visual tokens in the LM to reduce hallucinations.
 We speculate that directing attention towards specific objects may improve this method, though we leave further exploration to future work.